Marc-Berg/node-red-contrib-iobroker/README.md

 **Why use a dedicated Admin instance?**
 - Isolates Node-RED traffic from main admin interface
 - Prevents conflicts with regular admin usage
+- Avoids duplicate events when the Admin interface is open in browser
 - Allows custom security settings

 **Setup Steps:**